cjs6891/el7_blog/_texts/rhcsa_rhce7-Chapter2.md

 [root@el7_blog.local ~]# type /usr/bin/time
 /usr/bin/time is /usr/bin/time
 </code></pre>
+To look up external commands, the <code>$PATH</code> variable is used.
+This variable defines a list of directories that is searched for a matching filename when a users enters a command.
+You can use the <code>which</code> command to find the exact command the shell will be using.
+For security reasons the current directory is not in the <code>$PATH</code> variable, and Linux does not look in the current directory to see whether a specific command is available from that directory.
+That is why you need to start a command that is in the current directory but nowhere in the <code>$PATH</code> by including a <b><i>./</i></b> in front of it.
+The dot stands for the current directory, and by running it as <b><i>./</i></b>, you'll tell bash to look for the command in the current directory.

 * It's good practice to create archive files with an extension such as <code>.tar</code> or <code>.tgz</code> for easy recognition.
 Not everyone does this...
 If you think a file is a tar archive, use the <code>file</code> command.<br>
 <pre>